 Awards and Honors

-- Band 1 lawyer for White Collar Crime and Government Investigations and featured as one of the Leaders in Their Fields, Chambers, 2008-2014
+- Band 1 lawyer for White Collar Crime and Government Investigations, Chambers, 2008 - present

-- Co-chair, NACDL West Coast White Collar Crime Conference
+- Co-Chair, NACDL West Coast White Collar Crime Conference, 2011-present

 Publications and Speaking Engagements